 Japanese clan symbols: Kamon of notable clans

 Do you believe ancient clans still exist in Japan today?
-Yes, they do as their descendants are still alive to this day.
-Generations and generations of respecting the value of family have made Japanese clan symbols, aka...
+Yes, they do, as their descendants are still alive today.
+Generations of respecting the value of family have allowed Japanese clan symbols, aka Kamon, to survive...

 Bento: Japanese lunch box makes lunch time fun!